 Costa Rica is a fantastic vacation destination for anyone who loves beautiful, tropical, and friendly places.
 One of the most attractive parts of Costa Rica to visitors from all over the globe is the Guanacaste province.

-If you’re planning a trip to Costa Rica then Guanacaste is an area that you should not miss.
-Not only is this province beautiful and relaxing, but there are lots of things to do in Guanacaste as well.
+If you’re planning a trip to Costa Rica, then Guanacaste is an area you should not miss.
+Not only is this province beautiful and relaxing (ayahuasca retreat, anyone?), but there are lots of things to do in Guanacaste as well.

-Certainly, it’s possible and easy to spend your entire time in Guanacaste, Costa Rica at the beach.
-There are lots of activities to enjoy there and there are many people who simply want to sit and relax and swim from time to time.
+Certainly, it’s possible and easy to spend your entire time in Guanacaste, Costa Rica, at the beach.
+There are lots of activities to enjoy there, and there are many people who want to sit and relax and swim from time to time.

-In this guide, we’ll give you a bunch of great ideas to make your trip to Guanacaste one that you will remember for the rest of your life, and one that will make you want to return to Costa Rica time and time again.
+However, read on if you want more adventure and activities to try on your trip.
+In this guide, we’ll give you a bunch of great ideas to make your trip to Guanacaste one that you will remember for the rest of your life and one that will make you want to return to Costa Rica time and time again.

 - What’s So Special About Guanacaste?